Brokenwire : Wireless Disruption of CCS Electric Vehicle Charging: Introduction

-Since CCS is becoming increasingly popular as a charging standard for a wide range of EVs --- beyond solely passenger vehicles --- the \textsc{Brokenwire} attack has immediate implications to a variety of other applications as well, such as buses~\cite{siemenshamburg}, heavy-duty trucks~\cite{ecascadia}, aircraft pushback tractors~\cite{pushbacktractor}, private boats~\cite{aqua_superpower}, public ferries~\cite{minesmartferry} and even airplanes~\cite{skycharger}.
+Since CCS is becoming increasingly popular as a charging standard for a wide range of EVs --- beyond solely passenger vehicles --- the \textsc{Brokenwire} attack has immediate implications to a variety of other applications as well, such as emergency vehicles~\cite{nhsev}, buses~\cite{siemenshamburg}, heavy-duty trucks~\cite{ecascadia}, aircraft pushback tractors~\cite{pushbacktractor}, private boats~\cite{aqua_superpower}, public ferries~\cite{minesmartferry} and even airplanes~\cite{skycharger}.
 A handful of examples of vehicles that use CCS and are vulnerable to the \textsc{Brokenwire} attack are shown in Figure~\ref{fig:examples-ccs}.
+These illustrate both the range of affected vehicles and also the density with which chargers are arranged for fleet purposes and therefore their vulnerability to a ranged, wireless attack.
 Moreover, CCS is also poised to play a decisive role in the future of the power grid~\cite{charinV2g2019}.
 As the energy generated from renewable resources increases, the need for electricity storage has become more important than ever.
 Bi-directional charging in combination with Vehicle-to-Grid (V2G) communication will enable vehicles to act as energy storage to buffer excess energy and feed it back into the grid to meet peak demand~\cite{mwasiluV2g2014}.
 First trials of this approach have recently started in different countries, for example, Germany~\cite{bmw_group_v2g}, Switzerland~\cite{honda_v2x_switzerland} and the UK~\cite{bus2grid_london}.
 As such, EVs with CCS will also soon play a significant role in the stability of the power grid, intertwining them even further into critical infrastructure.
 Our work highlights a severe design flaw in the use of PLC for charging communication that leaves millions of vehicles, some of which are in constant use within critical infrastructure sectors, vulnerable.